ise8912/Power-BI/Creating-an-IVisual-:-Cheer-Meter.md

 ####Step Four : Implementing Update

 Now we move to the core method of the visual.
-Update is were all the magic happens.
+Update is where all the magic happens.
 Using our freshly converted cheerdata, we are now going to draw the visual.

 ```typescript
 public update(options: VisualUpdateOptions): void {